Signs you are a true backpacker and traveler

 Your backpacks have rain covers even if it isn’t raining.

-Your budget includes trail food, park memberships, and hiking gear, but not things like basic cable or “normal” groceries.
+Your budget includes trail food, park memberships, and hiking gear, but not basic cable or “normal” groceries.

-You have friends from all over the world and pocket full of stories to share for the rest of your lifetime.
+You have friends worldwide and a pocket full of stories to share for the rest of your lifetime.

 You’d rather spend $300 on a tent and lantern than $50 on a hotel room.

-Your best photos are usually with the clouds, the sunrise/sunset and everything else is below.
+Your best photos are usually with the clouds.
+The sunrise/sunset and everything else are below.

 Are okay when people mistake you for a homeless person.

-You fell closer to people you meet on the road than some of those you have known your whole life.
+You feel closer to people you meet on the road than others you have known.

-You have no problem taking the public transport, staying in villages and interacting freely with locals.
+You have no problem taking public transport, staying in villages and interacting freely with locals.